johnsbrook/08_Engine_Employee_Summary/README.md

 ## Description

-The Engine Employee Summary allows the user to create the profile of each team member and add unique properties about each employee depending on their role.
+The Engine Employee Summary is a Node.js app that allows the user to create the profile of each team member and add unique properties about each employee depending on their role.

 ## Table of Contents